axypro/env/README.md

 #### Functions list

 It is intended for functions that access the environment.
-In phpdocs for autocomplete lists the following:
+In phpdoc for autocomplete lists the following:

  * [header](http://php.net/header)
  * [setcookie](http://php.net/setcookie)